 You’re eligible for the bonus if you live in Illinois, Indiana, Kentucky, Michigan, Ohio, Pennsylvania, West Virginia or Wisconsin.
 You’ll also earn a little interest.
 The account pays 0.15 percent APY.
 See how Huntington’s offer stacks up against other checking accounts available nationwide.

-HSBC has a couple of checking account bonuses available online.
-Through Mar.
-29, earn:
+HSBC has several checking account bonuses available online.
+Through June 2, earn: